jackgoffinet/poe-vae/README.md

 from src.variational_posteriors import DiagonalGaussianPosterior from src.variational_strategies import GaussianPoeStrategy

-# Make a VAE with two modalities, both with 392 dimensions.
-The VAE is simply
+# Make a VAE with two modalities, both with 392 dimensions, and a 20-dimensional
-# a collection of different pieces, with each piece subclassing
+# latent space.
+The VAE is simply a collection of different pieces, with each
-# `torch.nn.Module`.
+# piece subclassing `torch.nn.Module`.
 latent_dim, m_dim = 20, 392
 vae = nn.ModuleDict({
   'encoder': NetworkList(